The Best Running Shoes for Orthotics in 2018

 - Big drop from heel to toe

 7. Saucony Redeemer ISO 2

-Users with high arches have also said these provide a comfortable fit, but the price tag tends to be above what is expected.
-Other users with flat feet, wide feet, and bunions have also enjoyed the comfort and fit of the ISO 2.
+Users with high arches have also said these provide a comfortable fit, but the price tag is higher than other shoes.
+And users with flat feet, wide feet and bunions have also enjoyed the comfort and fit of the Redeemer ISO 2.

-The upper is on the heavy side, as well as warmer and not as breathable as the other models.
+The upper is on the heavy side, as well as warmer and not as breathable compared to the other models.
 But the shoe gives a very comfortable fit for running with its extra durable cushioning.
-The outside has a wide base and is again very flat but has good flex.
-The heel has been said to be very wide and can cause heel-slippage for some people, but maybe this would be solved by inserted orthotics.
+The outside has a wide base and is again very flat, but has good flex.
+The heel has been said to be very wide and can cause slippage for some people, but this might be solved by inserted orthotics.